 If you love me, you will keep my commandments.

 And I will ask the Father, and He will give you another Advocate to be with you always, the Spirit of Truth, which the world cannot accept, because it neither sees nor knows him.

-My grandfather was an executive with the BF Goodrich Company.
-When I bought my first (very used) car at age 18, it needed new tires, so he picked me up a set that he said was “just right for me” from a company store.
-Now this was right at the time that the national speed limit was reduced to 55 mph (what a time to get your first driver’s license!).
-Well, I soon found out why these tires were “just right for me.”
-They were slightly out of round, which meant that they rolled smoothly until I went over 55… then the car started to shake quite heavily!
+My father was an executive with the BF Goodrich Company.
+At age 18 I bought my 1973 Yellow Vega, and because it was used, it needed new tires, so, having observed my driving, he picked me up a set.
+Now this was the year when the national speed limit was reduced to 55 mph (what a time to get your first driver’s license!).
+I soon found out why these tires were “just right for me”.
+They were slightly out of round, which meant that they rolled smoothly until I went over 55 … then the car started to shake heavily.
 He had found a way to keep me at the speed limit!
 “Just right for me”.
 Right.

 Those tires are long gone, but I often think of them as a metaphor for a good conscience.
 Jesus promised to send us the Holy Spirit.
 If we are listening to him, if we have a well-formed and an in-formed conscience, it will act like those shaky tires … an early warning system when we are about to exceed God’s speed limits, doing harm to our relationship with God, others and, ultimately, ourselves.

 Once again Jesus invites us to examine our lives.
 Who or what forms my conscience?
 We have to be very careful because Jesus makes it clear that the spirit of the world is often opposed to the truth, whereas the Spirit of the Lord leads us to the Truth, if we can bear to hear it.
 Our conscience is like an internal gyroscope; if it is correctly calibrated, our decisions and actions will bear good fruit and be pleasing to God; if we need realignment, we will recognize this if our actions and decisions are bearing bad fruit in our lives and the lives of others.